tesommer/FreeCrumbs/Building/Home/README.md

 Various tiny commands.
 Each has two files in **bin**:

 * a **.bat** file for Windows
-* a Bash script without extension for  GNU/Linux
+* a shell script without extension for Unix and GNU/Linux

 ### <a name="dups"></a>dups